-- Appropriate clothing and footwear must be worn. - No bare feet or socks without shoes permitted. - Grade 6, 7 and 8 athletes may wear 5mm (0.25") spikes on rubberized, asphalt and grass surfaces, and 9mm (0.5") spikes on cinder tracks.
-No track shoes with spikes removed permitted. - The wearing of jewellery during practices and competitions must meet the rules of the governing body of the sport/activity, OFSAA, and local athletic association.
+- Appropriate clothing and footwear must be worn.
+Students may wear spikes up to 9mm (.25") on rubberized, asphalt, grass or gravel surfaces.
+No track shoes without spikes permitted.
+No bare feet or socks without shoes permitted. - The wearing of jewellery during practices and competitions must meet the rules of the governing body of the sport/activity, OFSAA, and local athletic association.
 Consult the General Safety Standards for Clothing, Footwear, and Jewellery when jewellery is not addressed by the governing body of the sport/activity, OFSAA or the local athletic association. - When long hair poses a safety risk it must be secured.
 Devices (for example, hair pins, elastics and barrettes) used to tie back long hair must not present a safety concern. - Students must not participate when the length of fingernails poses a safety risk to themselves or others.